Paula Rego, Secrets & Stories

 Paula Rego, Secrets & Stories is a feature documentary produced by Kismet Films for the BBC which was first broadcast at 9 pm on BBC2 Saturday 25 March 2017.
 It was released in Portuguese Cinemas on 6 April 2017 as "Paula Rego, Histórias & Segredos".

-The documentary is an insight into the life and work of celebrated painter Paula Rego (1935 – 2022) directed by her son, the film maker Nick Willing.
-Notoriously private and guarded, Rego opens up for the first time, surprising her son with secrets and stories of her unique life battling fascism, a misogynistic art world and depression.
+The documentary is an insight into the life and work of celebrated painter Paula Rego (1935 – 2022) directed by her son, the filmmaker Nick Willing.
+Notoriously private and guarded, Rego opens up for the first time, surprising her son with secrets and stories of her unique life battling fascism, a misogynistic art world, and depression.

-Born in Portugal, a country which her father told her was no good for women, Rego nevertheless used her powerful pictures as a weapon against the dictatorship before settling in London where she continued to target women's issues such as abortion rights.
-But above all, her paintings are a cryptic glimpse into an intimate world of personal tragedy, perverse fantasies and awkward truths.
-Nick Willing combines a huge archive of home movies and family photographs with interviews spanning 60 years and in-depth studies of Rego at work in her studio.
-What emerges is a powerful personal portrait of an artist whose legacy will survive the years, graphically illustrated in pastel, charcoal and oil paint.
+Born in Portugal, Rego used her pictures as a weapon against dictatorship before settling in London where she continued to target women's issues such as abortion rights.
+Her paintings are a glimpse into an intimate world of personal tragedy, perverse fantasies, and awkward truths.
+Nick Willing combines a huge archive of home movies and family photographs with interviews spanning 60 years along with an in-depth study of Rego at work in her studio.

+What emerges is a personal portrait of an artist whose legacy is graphically illustrated in pastel, charcoal, and oil paint.